-Synergies: Measures 2.1, 2.2, 2.3 and 2.5 are in synergy with this measure.
-Measure 2.4 can also contribute to the success of all these measures, as well as measure 2.6.
+Synergies: Measures 2.1, 2.2 and 2.3 are in synergy with this measure.
+Measure 2.4 can also contribute to the success of all these measures, as well as measure 2.5.

-50 % of the eligible cost (75% from EMFF and 25 % from the national budget).
+Intensity of public aid: maximum 50% of the eligible expenditure (which contains maximum 75% EMFF contribution and 25% national contribution).

-Beneficiaries: Support can be provided to existing aquaculture enterprises for the purpose of modernization or increasing production, as long as the development is consistent with the NAS.
+Beneficiaries: Support can be provided to existing aquaculture enterprises, as long as the development is consistent with the NAS.